frwololo/warnel-chawpiovs/README.md

 A digital card game based on the Marvel Champions board game, with full rules enforcement, ideal for true solo or two-handed (but also supports up to a full team of 4 heroes).
 Runs on Windows, Linux, Android, MacOS, and Nintendo Switch.

 ## Quickstart
+You can try this game in your browser at https://wololo.net/wc

-To play this game, all you need is to [download the game from the release page](https://github.com/frwololo/warnel-chawpiovs/releases), extract the zip to any folder on your machine, and run the executable.
+I do recommend however to download local binaries for your system of choice.
+Those have better performance and will let you play offline. to do this, [download the game from the release page](https://github.com/frwololo/warnel-chawpiovs/releases), extract the zip to any folder on your machine, and run the executable.

 If you need more details, read along